 - Obtain the necessary paperwork from your insurance if you want to try to be reimbursed for some of the fees.
 Dr. Sayed does not perform breast reduction through insurance at this time but his staff can help provide you with billing codes and other information if you want to file a claim

 We don’t like to publish pricing as it is subject to market changes and dependent on the types of procedures you consider.
-We do have a fee schedule available in the office after your consultation, and we can give you an estimate through virtual consultation tools available on this site like our Zwivel® page.
-Feel free to contact us for a pre-consultation and we are happy to provide more information.
+Review our Pricing page to build a “wishlist” and get estimated pricing on breast reduction or a combination of procedures.
+We also have a fee schedule available in the office after your consultation.
+Feel free to contact our San Diego office for a pre-consultation and we are happy to provide more information.

 Breast reduction may be covered by insurance in certain circumstances, depending on the patient’s medical symptoms, insurance policy, height, weight, breast size, and other factors.
 The body surface area, which requires knowing the height and weight, is used to help calculate the amount of breast tissue the surgeon needs to remove to meet the insurance company’s criteria for payment of the services rendered.
 The surgeon has to estimate preoperatively the right amount to remove and calculate it against a sliding scale used by most insurers.
 Insurance companies also require documentation of symptoms associated with the heavy breasts in order to approve the procedure.

 - Neck and back pain not attributable to other causes (like slipped discs)

 - Shoulder grooves from the bra straps

 - Rashes under the breasts

 - Psychological embarrassment

 - Failure of improvement of symptoms with physical therapy, supportive bras, and other treatment methods for several months to over a year